elo-enterprises/k8s-tools/docs/api/README.md

 ### k8s.mk: (Static Targets)

-This is the complete list of namespaces & public targets available from `compose.mk`, along with their documentation.
-Most documentation is pulled automatically from [the latest source](/compose.mk).
-Some important notes about how these targets work:

 This is the complete list of namespaces & public targets available from `k8s.mk`, along with their documentation.
-Most documentation is pulled automatically from [the latest source](/compose.mk).
+Most documentation is pulled automatically from [the latest source](/k8s.mk).
 First, some important notes about how these targets work:

-* **Targets are usable interactively from your shell** as `make <target>` or `./compose.mk <target>`
 * **Targets are usable as an API,** either as prereq-targets or as part of the body in your project automation.
-* **Most targets are pure shell, and have no exotic dependencies.** That means that they generally run fine on host or as dispatched targets inside containers.  *(Exceptions: targets in `stream.json.*` require `jq` and targets in `docker.*` require docker.)*
-* **Target names are reserved names after declaration.**
+* **Targets are usable interactively from your shell** as `./k8s.mk <target>` or `make <target>` if you've include'd the library file.
+* **You'll need to have setup KUBECONFIG before running most of these**

 The best way to use these targets is in combination with `compose.mk` and `k8s-tools.yml`, following the [integration docs](/#embedding-tools-with-makefiles).
 See also the docs for the [Make/Compose Bridge](/#makecompose-bridge) and [Container Dispatch](/#container-dispatch).

-Still, many of these targets can run "natively" if your host already has the relevant tools, and some targets like `k8s.shell` can default to using containers if present, then fall-back to using kubectl directly.
+Still, many of these targets can run "natively" if your host already has the relevant tools, and some targets can default to using tools if present, falling back to using tool-containers.

 Target names are reserved names after declaration, but collisions aren't likely because things are organized into a few namespaces:

-1. You'll need to have setup KUBECONFIG before running most of these
-1. Targets are usable interactively from your shell as `make <target>` or `k8s.mk <target>`
-1. Targets are usable as an API, either as target prereqs or as part of the body in your targets

 * **Most targets depend on compose.mk.** When used in stand-alone mode, k8s.mk will attempt to import compose.mk from the same directory.
 * **Most targets have a soft-requirement k8s-tools.yml.** This isn't always a hard-requirement if you have tools like `kubectl` available already on the docker-host.